jloan/website-project-SP25/README.md

-In this repository you will find my in-progress work in building a website using some basic HTML and CSS in my e235.
+In this repository you will find my in-progress work in building a website using some basic HTML and CSS in my e235 course (SP25).

 Generally, I am following the Mozilla documentation [Getting Strated on the Web](https://developer.mozilla.org/en-US/docs/Learn_web_development/Getting_started) documentation to do this work.
 You will likely find some variations in things like folder and file names.